medic/cht-docs/content/en/apps/tutorials/application-tests.md

 </table>

-We use [`harness.getTargets`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#getTargets) to check the state of targets.
+Use [`harness.getTargets`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/Harness.html#getTargets) to check the state of targets.
 It returns a [`Target`](https://docs.communityhealthtoolkit.org/cht-conf-test-harness/global.html#Target) object which corresponds to the [targets schema](https://docs.communityhealthtoolkit.org/core/overview/db-schema/#targets).

-To test the first two targets created in the [targets tutorial]({{< ref "apps/tutorials/targets" >}}), we can use this code:
+To test the first two targets created in the [targets tutorial]({{< ref "apps/tutorials/targets" >}}), use this code:
 ```js {linenos=table}
 it('assessment this month and all time assessments should show correct counts', async () => {
     //set the current date